All About Rafting the Snake River

 In addition to the stunning white water rafting, the Snake River is known as a world-class Rainbow Trout and Smallmouth Bass fishery.
 While wild Steelhead still stalk these waters and offer productive fishing in many tributaries, dams have depleted numbers and made the Snake more of a Rainbow Trout and Smallmouth Bass fishery through Hells Canyon.

-With Winding Waters River Expeditions, we bring fishing tackle so you can experience this fishery while rafting the beautiful water.
+At Winding Waters River Expeditions, we bring fishing tackle so you can experience this abundant fishery while white water rafting in Hells Canyon.

 What gear do you need for a Snake River white water rafting trip?